 There are methods for raising or lowering your redemption rate depending on your needs.

 For lower redemption rates, the focus on engaging your customers.
 Design email newsletters reminding them of their points accumulated and the different rewards available.
 Study their accumulated points and past redemption history.
 If you run a tiered rewards program then provide suggestions for ways they could collect more points to reach the next tier level.

-Be careful though – if your redemption rate is at a good level then your customers like what they see.
+You need to do so carefully – if your redemption rate is at a good level then your customers like what they see.
 Any significant changes could result in a downturn in redemptions and a loss of engagement with your customers.

 Have more questions on loyalty program utilization?
 We can help!